hengyang-zhao/unix-home/README.md

 ## Before installation

 This set of configuration scripts/rc-files are supposed to be deployed on a fresh created home directory.
-If you already have some old rc files, please make backups!
-Effected files list:
+If you already have some old rc files, they will be automatically backed up.
+Effected files are:

     .bash_profile .bashrc .cshrc .gitconfig .screenrc .tmux.conf .vimrc